The Thomas Edison K8 School serves children in grades K1 through 8 in an environment that is nurturing, engaging, and rigorous.

-The Edison K8 School is committed to providing its students with a rigorous academic experience in a safe, nurturing atmosphere that creates a sense of belonging for students, families and staff.
+The Edison K8 School is committed to providing its students with a rigorous, inclusive academic experience in a safe, nurturing, inclusive atmosphere that creates a sense of belonging for students, families and staff.
 The Edison K8 is committed to harnessing the power of the arts as a way to drive student achievement.

 Edison students learn to read, write, compute and think through a high expectations curriculum that includes academic and arts instruction every day.
 The Edison School embraces the spirit of invention and experimentation that were the hallmarks of Thomas Edison.